PrimeLabCore/rpc-near/README.md

 ## Setup

-1. Fork the repo located [here](https://github.com/NearPrime/rpc-near).
+1. Fork the repository located [here](https://github.com/NearPrime/rpc-near).
-2. Clone the repo by using the following command
+2. Clone the repository by using the following command

     ```
     git clone git@github.com:(your_github_username)/rpc-near.git